Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 = How much does it cost to use Billmate? =

 We have different prices depending on what you choose.
 You can read more about it at http://billmate.se/priser

+= Can I use Wordfence or other Firewall plugin? =
+You need to make sure our callback IP, 54.194.217.63, is whitelisted  in Wordfence.
+Navigate to "Wordfence -> Options" and scroll down to "Other Options".
+Add our ip-number next to "Whitelisted IP addresses that bypass all rules" and it should go.

 == Screenshots ==